krahets/hello-algo/en/docs/chapter_computational_complexity/iteration_and_recursion.md

 comments: true
 ---

-# 2.2 &nbsp; Iteration and Recursion
+# 2.2 &nbsp; Iteration and recursion

 In algorithms, the repeated execution of a task is quite common and is closely related to the analysis of complexity.
 Therefore, before delving into the concepts of time complexity and space complexity, let's first explore how to implement repetitive tasks in programming.
 This involves understanding two fundamental programming control structures: iteration and recursion.